kensnyder/bunshine/README.md

 See the [serveFiles](#serveFiles) section for more info.

-Also note you can serve files with bunshine anywhere with `bunx bunshine serve`.
+Also note you can serve files with Bunshine anywhere with `bunx bunshine-serve`.
 It currently uses the default `serveFiles()` options.

 ## Writing middleware